PDC European Tour

 The PDC European Tour is a series of darts tournaments held across Europe organized by the Professional Darts Corporation.
-Starting in 2012 with five events, the number of events has steadily risen with eight held in 2013 and 2014, nine in 2015, ten in 2016, twelve in 2017, thirteen in both 2018 and 2019, and thirteen once more in 2020 (although that was reduced to four, owing to the COVID-19 pandemic), and only two events took place in 2021, with a return to thirteen events in 2022.
+Starting in 2012 with five events, the number of events has steadily risen with eight held in 2013 and 2014, nine in 2015, 10 in 2016, 12 in 2017, 13 in both 2018 and 2019.
+There were 13 scheduled in 2020 (although that was reduced to four, owing to the COVID-19 pandemic).
+Only two events took place in 2021, with a return to 13 events in 2022, 2023 and 2024, then 14 in 2025.

-These events see the top players on the PDC ProTour Order of Merit compete against players from six different regional qualifiers.
+These events see the top players on the PDC Order of Merit and PDC Pro Tour Order of Merit compete against players from a tour card holder qualifier and three different regional qualifiers.
 Currently the prize fund for each tournament is £175,000, with £30,000 going to the winner.
 These events differ from others held on the Pro Tour as they are played on one board in front of an audience.
 They are not televised, but are streamed on the PDC's subscription service.

 Since 2016, the end of the European Tour marks the end of qualification for the European Championship, with the top 32 players on the European Tour Order of Merit comprising the field for the televised premier event.

 Locations

-Since its inception in 2012, the majority of PDC European Tour events have been held in Germany.
+For most of the time since its inception in 2012, the majority of PDC European Tour events have been held in Germany.
 The only exception being in 2021, when owing to the COVID-19 pandemic, the only two events held that year took place in Hungary and Gibraltar.
+In 2025, half of the 14 events will be held in Germany.